-The format of the Multinomial function is:
+The syntax of the Multinomial function is:

-Cell B1 of the spreadsheet below shows an the Excel Multinomial Function, used to calculate the multinomial of the values 3, 1, 2 and 5, in column A of the spreadsheet.
+In cell B1 of the spreadsheet below, the Excel Multinomial Function is used to calculate the multinomial of four values that are stored in column A of the spreadsheet.

-The above example shows that the multinomial of the values 3, 1, 2 and 5 is 27,720.
+The above example shows that the multinomial of the four values 3, 1, 2 and 5 is 27,720.

 If you get an error from the Excel Multinomial Function, this is likely to be one of the following:

-|#NUM!||-||Occurs if any of the supplied arguments are less than 0|
+|#NUM!||-||Occurs if any of the supplied values are less than 0.|

-|#VALUE!||-||Occurs if any of the supplied arguments are non-numeric|
+|#VALUE!||-||Occurs if any of the supplied values are non-numeric.|